Mekhlabhishek/Test1/book/chapter-8.md

-# Insides for WebdriverIO and Selenium

-Welcome to the advanced section of the WebdriverIO course.
-In the last chapters, we saw how to write test cases and run them with the mocha framework.
-Now, we are going to see some advanced features for WebdriverIO.
-So, let's begin with taking a look into how webdriverio and selenium do a job for us.

-## Getting ready

-For this chapter, we will be using our very own old program which we learned in previous chapters for signing into AceInvoice, with an addition to a print title on the console.
+# Checking Contents on a page in a test case

+In the last chapter, we just checked if the title is correct or not, but whether sign in failed or not a title for the page will be always the same.
+So in this chapter, we will look around how to check actual content on the page, for this purpose we will be using our same old program and will modify it to meet our requirement.

+## 6.1 Test for unsuccessful login

+So when we enter the wrong email or password, an error message pops up saying, `Incorrect email or password`.
+In this test case, we will check that.
+So go ahead and change out test case to enter wrong login details, make a wrong entry for email or/and password.
+So taking our old test case into consideration, this will look something like this

 ```
 const assert = require('assert');